spiffyguy/FreeInfantry-Client-Setup/README.md

 >
 > 7. Navigate to the "./Windows/nsis-Infantry-Online.nsi" script and choose "Open"
 >
-> 8. It will automatically compile and (if no errors) will build the installer .exe here: "./Windows/_builds/installer/"
+> 8. It will automatically compile and (if no errors) will build the distributable installer .exe here: "./Windows/_builds/installer/"
 >
 </details>